 undermine its position – and the level of risk is even greater in price-driven, low-interest categories.
 Fortune does favor the brave.
 Focus on customer retention over acquisition.

 Switch from Hi-fi to Lo-fi creative in the recession.
 Lo-fi work strips everything back.
 Humility, humanity, and humor reign supreme.
 In some cases, you can make content that reacts to other people’s content

-CONCAT is a B2B marketplace intending to help business startups, MSMEs to large corporates on critical aspects of the business.
-Concat is founded by the 3’Cs concept, namely capability, consistency, and cultivation, and the approach revolves around the concept of shared value to the company, the environment, and the community.
-CONCAT connects service seekers and service providers to have robust and mutually beneficial successful business collaborations.
+CONCAT is a B2B marketplace intending to help business startups because it has great startup business consultants to help MSMEs to large corporates on critical aspects of the business.
+Conc@t is founded by the 3’Cs concept, namely capability, consistency, and cultivation.

 The approach revolves around the concept of shared value to the company, the environment, and the community along with amazing business consulting services and firms in India.